 Haemopneumothorax is a term given when there is concurrent presence of a haemothorax and well as a pneumothorax.
 It is a variant of a hydropneumothorax.

-Massive heamoptysis is referred to as expectoration of &g...
+Massive haemoptysis is referred to as expectoration of >...

-A haemorrhagic corpus luteal cyst results from bleeding into a corpus luteal cyst.
+Haemorrhagic corpus luteal cysts result from bleeding into corpus luteal cysts.

 Commonly described findings include

 complex adnexal mass

 adnexal thick walled cystic lesion with lace like strands